-Asia is the home to one of the most widely used languages on the planet.
-English is also counted as one of the continent’s most used languages.
+Asia is home to one of the most widely used languages on the planet.
+English is also counted as one of the continent’s most-used languages.
 Many countries do not have English listed as their official language but are used by their civilians more than their official language(s).

-Countries in Asia that have English as their official language are below.
+Countries in Asia that have English as their official language are listed below.

 - Sri Lanka

 Among these countries, India, Singapore, the Philippines, and Pakistan are the countries that have English listed as their official language.
 Most of the governmental and educational tasks are also carried out using English.